 Each category is then subdivided to allow for a clear visualisation of your Stack.
 Taking marketing automation as an example, Oracle identifies campaign management, targeting and segmentation, lead management and scoring, and open platform as subcategories.
 Arguing, ‘just like a marketing team that needs to act like a team to get things done, your tools need to connect with other tools,’ Oracle believes that identifying exactly which of the above-mentioned roles is fulfilled by each of your technologies will allow you to better integrate your Stack overall.

 3. Adopt an ecosystem mentality

-Once you have completed the above two steps, it’s time to visualise your Marketing Technology Stack and put it to work.
-There are any number of ways you can visualise this, but why not check out entries to Scott Brinker’s “The Stackies” awards for some ideas.
+Once you have completed the above two steps, it’s time to visualise your Marketing Technology Stack.
+There are any number of ways you can visualise this.
+Check out entries to Scott Brinker’s “The Stackies” awards for some ideas.

-As these graphic representations show, a good stack looks something akin to a web of interacting platforms and technologies, each serving its own function and supporting that of others.
+As these graphic representations show, a good stack looks something akin to a web of interacting platforms and technologies.
+Each serves its own function and supporting that of others.
 According to Customer Think, to make the most out of this visual web in the long term you need to adopt an ‘ecosystem mentality.’
 The article argues that:

 ‘In order to optimize the performance of their marketing technology tools, marketers need to think of their marketing technology stack as an ecosystem of interdependent capabilities.
 This interdependence means that the components of the stack must be integrated at appropriate levels to produce maximum results.’